parkinsons-toolkit/app-content/pages-content/treatments/complementary-therapies.md

 # Complementary Therapies
-Complementary therapies are treatments used alongside conventional Western medicine.
-They differ from **alternative therapies**, which are used instead of conventional medicine.
-Complementary therapies are generally **holistic**, addressing physical, mental, and emotional health together.
+**Complementary therapies** are a group of therapies that have until recently stood outside of usual Western healthcare.
+They are becoming increasingly used together with mainstream medicine.
+An example would be using acupuncture as well as the more usual pain- killing tablets to help lessen discomfort following surgery.

+Complementary therapies are considered different to Alternative Therapies.
+Alternative Therapies are generally used instead of conventional treatments.
+An example of this might be using homeopathy or herbal remedies and no conventional medications.
+These are not discussed here.

+Complementary therapies are generally considered to be holistic.
+This means they usually include all aspects of physical, mental and emotional health.
+This is because these are all seen as closely connected.
+For example, a complementary therapist would look at how a condition affects the whole of someone’s life.
+They would not just look at a symptom on its own.
+This might mean that a therapist suggests dietary and lifestyle changes as well as offering a physical therapy.

-For example, a therapist may suggest lifestyle or dietary changes along with a physical therapy.
-These therapies aim to boost overall wellbeing, and some people with Parkinson’s report positive experiences.
+Complementary therapies are often used to boost physical and emotional wellbeing.
+Some people with Parkinson’s report having positive experiences of using them.

 <div class="video-container">
 <iframe